Fantom-Factory/afSass4f/readme.md

 ## Overview

-*Sass4f is a support library that aids Fantom-Factory in the development of other libraries, frameworks and applications.
-Though you are welcome to use it, you may find features are missing and the documentation incomplete.*

 Sass4f is a wrapper around [jsass/5.10.4](https://github.com/bit3/jsass) and [libsass/3.6.4](https://sass-lang.com/libsass) - the compiler for Sass and Scss files.

 Sass4f is a simple command line utility program for compiling `.scss` files into `.css` files.
 It was created for compiling [Twitter Bootstrap](http://getbootstrap.com/) templates and has been successfully tested with Bootstrap v4.4.1.